 Once you do, those bonds will be forever changed, and you may not be able to get them back later.
 You want to be absolutely sure that this is the step you want to take before you take it.

-We would even recommend talking to a certified mental health professional before you decide to take the step to ensure that you are seeing the situation with clarity (this link will help you find one).
+We would even recommend talking to a counselor before you decide to take the step to ensure that you are seeing the situation with clarity (this link will help you find one).

 But, if you are absolutely sure that cutting ties with your toxic family is the right thing to do, here are some important steps to take.